 Staff working under this stream regularly share their research at events attended by the wider public, including as part of the Festival of Ideas and the National Creativity and Wellbeing week.

-Within CERII, the longest standing group is the Early Childhood Research Group (ECRG, led by Paulette Luff).
-Group members have expertise in: the professional learning of early childhood practitioners; pedagogies and practice in early childhood education and care, (with a current focus upon home-based childcare and Montessori education); and the Rights of the Child.
-The group has strong local, national and international research connections.
-In particular, it maintains some close relationships with education providers across the east and south east of England.
+We have expertise in the professional learning of early childhood practitioners; pedagogies and practice in early childhood education and care, (with a current focus upon home-based childcare and Montessori education); and the Rights of the Child.
+We have strong local, national and international research connections.
+In particular, we maintain some close relationships with education providers across the east and south east of England.

 The work of the Early Childhood Research Group (ECRG) is central to our activities in this area.
 ECRG welcomes other international early childhood specialists from various parts of the world as visiting scholars who contribute to our research and teaching activities.
 ECRG maintains close links and organises annual research visits with Erasmus exchange partners, including the Universities of Bologna, Padua, Rome, Venice (Italy) and Sofia (Bulgaria).
-ECRG also runs an annual series of research seminars on the University’s Chelmsford site and runs summer writing groups for academic staff and postgraduate students.
+ECRG also runs an annual series of research seminars and summer writing groups for academic staff and postgraduate students.

 CERII welcomes applications from prospective doctoral students who are interested in developing research on education, identities and inequalities through our PhD or EdD route.

 Particular areas of expertise within CERII include: gender, sexuality and care in education; sustainability in education; early childhood pedagogies and practice; children’s rights; arts, education and inclusion; critical pedagogies in education; and race, ethnicity and migration in education.
 Contact firstname.lastname@example.org (EdD route) email@example.com (PhD route) for more information.

 We offer a stimulating and inclusive programme of research activities.
 Our activities include: